 This representation is adapted from one often used by UNDP.
 Donor-support relationships with civil society can have any or all of three dimensions.
 The weighting varies between donors.
 LIFT has traditionally prioritised the first dimension, and now intends to place increased weight on the 2nd and 3rd.

 Support through civil society is when donors choose to work with civil society partners to deliver their programmes, services or operations – the concept of the “implementing partner”.
 Working with civil society refers to collaboration between donors and civil society for strategy, policy or institutional purposes.
 Support to civil society is donor support to develop a strong and independent civil society in its own right as a necessary agent for sustained social well-being.
-While often the stated intent, neither support through nor working with can be assumed to result in support to.
+While often the stated intent, neither support through nor working with can be assumed to result in support to civil society.

 3.1.3 Livelihoods support plus Livelihoods System Strengthening.